meri-leeworthy/meri-garden-astro/src/posts/An Introduction to the Three Volumes of Karl Marx’s Capital.md

 ---
-type: book
+type: 'book'
-author: Michael Heinrich
+author: 'Michael Heinrich'
-year: "2004"
+year: '2004'
+title: 'An Introduction to the Three Volumes of Karl Marx’s Capital'
+slug: 'an-introduction-to-the-three-volumes-of-karl-marxs-capital'
 ---

 Contents Preface 7
 1. Capitalism and Marxism 13
 2. The Object of Critique in the Critique of Political Economy 29